telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations.md

 ---
 title: HTML Rendering
-page_title: "Learn important details about the behavior and limitations of the HTML5 and MHTML rendering formats, that need to be taken into account when designing a report with HTML rendering in mind."
+page_title: HTML Rendering Design Considerations at a glance
-description: HTML Rendering Design Considerations
+description: "Learn important details about the behavior and limitations of the HTML5 and MHTML rendering formats, that need to be taken into account when designing a report with HTML rendering in mind."
 slug: telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations
 tags: html, rendering, design, considerations
 published: True